Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Abstract

-The paradigm of metals has undergone a revision and diversification from the viewpoint of topology.
-Non-Hermitian nodal knot metals (NKMs) constitute a class of matter without Hermitian analog, where the intricate structure of complex-valued energy bands gives rise to knotted lines of exceptional points and new topological surface state phenomena.
-We introduce a formalism that connects the algebraic, geometric, and topological aspects of these surface states with their underlying parent knots, and complement our results by an optimized constructive ansatz that provides tight-binding models for non-Hermitian NKMs of arbitrary knot complexity and minimal hybridization range.
+Non-Hermitian nodal knot metals (NKMs) contains intricate complex-valued energy bands gives rise to knotted exceptional loops and new topological surface states.
+We introduce a formalism that connects the algebraic, geometric, and topological aspects of these surface states with their parent knots, and provide an optimized constructive ansatz for tight-binding models for non-Hermitian NKMs of arbitrary knot complexity and minimal hybridization range.
+Specifically, various representative non-Hermitian torus knots Hamiltonians are constructed in real-space, and their nodal topologies studied via winding numbers that avoid the explicit construction of generalized Brillouin zones.
 In particular, we identify the surface state boundaries as ``tidal'' intersections of the complex band structure in a marine landscape analogy.
-We further find these tidal surface states to be intimately connected to the band vorticity and the layer structure of their dual Seifert surface, and as such provide a fingerprint for non-Hermitian NKMs.
+Beyond topological quantities based on Berry phases, we further find these tidal surface states to be intimately connected to the band vorticity and the layer structure of their dual Seifert surface, and as such provide a fingerprint for non-Hermitian NKMs.